You just clicked a link to go to another website. If you continue, you will leave this site and go to a site run by someone else.

 A pacemaker the size of a large vitamin is “listening” as blood flows from the heart’s upper chamber to the lower chamber.
 When it detects the correct vibration, the tiny, wireless device sends an electronic signal to the lower chamber to sync it with the upper chamber, keeping the heart beating as it should.
 Two decades ago, such technology sounded like science fiction.
 Yet today, it is unlocking the world’s most complex operating system — the human body.
 By using tools like artificial intelligence (AI), robotics, and predictive modeling, we are creating a bold new era in personalized medicine, one where technology makes healthcare more efficient, accessible, and equitable.
-We have seen the future, and it is distinctly digital.
+We have seen the future, and it is becoming more distinctly digital.

 Follow your heart

 Frequent medical appointments are a fact of life for most heart patients.
-But for those with a Bluetooth-enabled pacemaker and an app on their phone, adhering to a remote monitoring regimen is easier than ever.
+But for those with a Bluetooth-enabled pacemaker and the associated app on their phone, adhering to a remote monitoring regimen is easier than ever.
 The system, and its link to better clinical outcomes, is earning accolades from both patients and doctors — the renowned Cleveland Clinic just named smartphone-connected pacemakers as one of the top 10 medical innovations of 2021.

 “Science is but a perversion of itself unless it has as its ultimate goal the betterment of humanity.” – Nikola Tesla, electrical engineer and inventor

 If oil was the commodity that defined the past few centuries, data is the resource that will shape the next.
 At Medtronic, we’re using AI and machine learning to sift through mountains of data and develop the next generation of sensing technologies to power neurostimulators, pacemakers, insulin pumps, and surgical tools.
 Our smart devices are designed to be smaller, work faster, and help physicians tailor care for patients like never before.
 For example, our deep brain stimulation (DBS) system is the first of its kind with the ability to sense and record brain signals while delivering therapy to patients with neurologic disorders associated with Parkinson's disease, essential tremor, dystonia, epilepsy, or obsessive-compulsive disorder (OCD).
-As we look to the not-so-distant future, we see a DBS system that senses brain signals and automatically adjusts stimulation to optimize therapy for patients.
-Imagine relief for a patient in real-time without any intervention needed.
-We can.

 Building a “Digital Twin”